-"equivalent to sworn testimony."
+Written reports from experts, unless sworn to, are not proper summary judgment evidence.
+However, because the party challenging the report failed to obtain a ruling on its objection, the Fort Worth Court of Appeals held that an unsworn, stand-alone expert report was "not incompetent" and was the "equivalent to sworn testimony."
 It based its holding on the fact that the supreme court, which had remanded the case, had held that the expert's affidavit had probative value because the party challenging it failed to get a ruling on its objection to the affidavit.
-The lesson from this case and others is that objections not only need to be made but a ruling must be secured.
+The lesson from this case and others is that objections need to be not only made but ruled on.

-If affidavits are used, the affidavits may require publications, articles, or other qualifying materials attached to them.
+If affidavits are used, publications, articles, or other qualifying materials may need to be attached.